Gulshan1357/AI-Nanodegree-Udacity/README.md

 # AI Nanodegree

 This repository contains all the major projects that I completed during Udacity's AI nanodegree program.
-These projects are the final submitted versionsn and fulfill all the passing criteria.
+These projects are the final submitted versions and fulfill all the passing criteria.